openUC2/UC2-Software-GIT/Readme.md

 # Get Involved!
+This project is open so that anyone can get involved.
+You don't even have to learn CAD designing or programming.
+Find ways you can contribute in  [CONTRIBUTING](https://github.com/bionanoimaging/UC2-GIT/blob/master/CONTRIBUTING.md)

 Our software-oriented UC2-SOFTWARE-GIT provides you with all the different programs that you need to automate your blocks.
 Run our GUI on RasPi or Android-Phone and setup your Arduino or ESP32.
 We want to generalize our Software to even integrate more with community standards and have an overall compatibility with different Operating Systems.

 Get **INVOLVED** by help us to:
 *   switch to a new browser-based GUI